pineapplemachine/higher/docs/documenting.md

 ## Documenting core functions

+Core modules must export a `coreDocs` object that is `undefined` when `process.env.NODE_ENV !== "development"` and otherwise associates function names implemented in that module with an object containing tests and documentation.

 Core functions must be documented in `src/docs/coreDocs.js` and must be tested in `src/test/coreTests.js`.
 The `coreDocs` module exports a dictionary where every externally-exposed attribute of the `hi` object implemented in the `src/core/` directory is associated by name with an object which documents it.
 It has the same attributes as a wrapped function with a few added.

 Every such object is one having these attributes in this order: